A guide for entrants - Complete Version

 The steps to enter

-You will now see REMUS's Login Prompt.
+You will now see Sailgate's Login Prompt.
 Click on the "Register for a new account" link.
 After you have registered your personal details (name, address, password etc.) you will receive a confirmation email.
 There is a link in the confirmation email that you need to click on to make sure that our system is able to send emails to your address.

 Choose a boat to enter into races or register a new boat

+On the left, you should be able to see some options, including 'Boats'.
+Here you will be able to add a boat to your account, but only if it has not sailed with the RORC previously.
+If in doubt, please get in touch with a member of the RORC Race team who can advd the boat to your account if it already exists on the system.
 Should you try to register a boat that is in our database already, the system will refuse the registration and ask you to call or Email us.
 Please do not try to register the boat anyway: every entry or information for duplicate boats will be deleted and your work will be lost.

 Enter one or more races